DariusRain/nodejs-course/README.md

         ~Just like git init this command initializes instead of '.git' but package.json and sometimes package-lock.json ~This is a JSON file which is for humans and computers to understand what your application is and needs.
         ~You will find oput that JSON (Javascript Object Notation) is used to translate a lot of data to other technologies and frameworks.
+        ~This package shows all the dependcies of your application ~NOTE: You need to do this becuase if you try to install something with:
+            **Command: npm i <package-name>

     //I put this as step zero becuse this should be something I allready should know. (💪MUSCLE MEMORY!)

-1. Command: npm i express
+### 1).
+Command: npm i express
     //This installs express which is a lightweight framework for building a server.
     //This dependency will be added to

-2. Code: Set up express server and routes for your application.
+### 2).
+Code: Set up express server and routes for your application.
     // See file: index.js for the comments describing the process.

-3. Command: npm i -g nodemon
+### 3).
+Command: npm i -g nodemon
     //Installs nodemon globally for any project you may use it.
     //nodemon is a tool used for development purposes not for production.
 The purpose of it is that it reloads the server
     //when a file is being changed so it is constantly watching for changes.

-4. Code: Add process.env to the port vairable in 'index.js'
+### 4).
+Code: Add process.env to the port vairable in 'index.js'
-    //
+    //See file: 'index.js' explaination in comments.

+### 5).
+Command: